DallanQ/lotr_journeys_in_middle_earth/QA.md

 You can use either inspiration tokens or the Time of Need card to convert fate icons, but you can’t use both to double the successes.

 ----
-Reference.md page 15
+page 15 of Reference

 38.1 Unlike success (a sunburst symbol) icons, fate (leaf) icons have no inherent effect.
 However, during a test, a hero can spend any number of their inspiration tokens.
 For each inspiration token they spend, they can convert one fate (leaf icon) icon on their revealed skill cards to one success (a sunburst symbol) icon.

 - After a fate (leaf icon) icon is converted to a success (a sunburst symbol) icon, the fate (leaf icon) icon cannot be used for any other purpose and is no longer treated as a fate (leaf icon) icon.

 ----
-Reference.md page 25
+page 25 of Reference

 95.3 During a test, a hero can spend any number of their inspiration tokens.
 For each inspiration token they spend, they can convert one fate (leaf icon) icon on their revealed skill cards to one success (a sunburst symbol) icon.

 ----
-Reference.md page 6
+page 6 of Reference

 1.7 If multiple abilities resolve at the same time, the party determines the order in which those abilities resolve.